warpas/warpas.github.io/posts/unfinished/When is the next post going to be published?.md

 ### Quality

+I’ve decided to publish a post as soon as it’s ready.
+Answering what “ready” means is a bit more tricky.
+Problems I hope to solve:
+* publishing low quality posts
+* keeping perfectionism at bay

+Editing takes more time than writing during the writing process.
+It’s also open-ended  - there is no natural upper limit to the time you could spend rereading and editing a post, other than the heat death of the universe or your own departure from this world.
+The door’s left ajar, letting perfectionism creep in.
+There’s a well known quote in the writing world:

+“If I had more time I would have written a shorter letter” — Mark Twain*

+The post / book / movie / game can be really good right now, but it will definitely be better, if we spend 2 more years on it.
+It’s what I call the Duke Nukem Forever syndrome.

+In trying to avoid the abyss of endless refinement, setting a release date or a schedule.
+I already said why I won’t do that now.
+But that leaves this problem unsolved.

 - - - -
 <**The SOUP**>

+These are one more issue I want to be mindful of

 With a weekly or bi-weekly schedule there are two choices at that point.